-Planning - The petitioner has continued to work with City staff to modify the plan in order to address comments from staff and residents.
-The plan was redesigned based on comments to include a neighborhood park, add walking paths, increase the protected natural areas, and increase the vegetated buffer along the property line with Woodcreek both adjacent to the planned houses as well as along the new street connecting to Chalmers.
-The proposed project is consistent with the Master Plan: Land Use Element - Northeast Area Site Specific Land Use Recommendation for Site 10.
+While the proposed land use, density and design of the development are appropriate, the proposed road to the north creates an unacceptable impact to the natural features when an alternative access to the south exists.
+Without the Huron Drive Connection, the proposed project is consistent with the Master Plan: Land Use Element - Northeast Area Site Specific Land Use Recommendation for Site 10.
 The proposed density of the project is 2 units per acre and the Master Plan recommends a maximum of four units per acre.
 The project will install a significant continuous vegetated buffer along the western boundary of the site with Woodcreek and also along the proposed public street extension to the boundary of the South Pond site.
-The majority of natural features will be protected, as the development area is proposed for the previously cultivated farmland mainly consisting of invasive vegetation at this time.
-Planning staff has encouraged the developer to design the houses to incorporate community design techniques (described in Chapter 6 of the Master Plan Land Use Element) that support the goals and objectives of the Plan.